 01. Choose wisely

 While it's tempting to set up accounts on everything so you cover all the social media bases, you don't want to spread yourself too thin.
+There are new platforms springing up all the time (see our guide, What is Clubhouse?).
 So rather than have a finger in every social pie, identify the services that fit best with the content you want to post, and which deliver the best engagement.

 If you want to showcase imagery then naturally Instagram should be your priority, but if you're talking shareable content then Twitter and Facebook are the way to go.
 And if you find that a particular service isn't resulting in the shares and likes you'd hoped for, don't be afraid to back off from it to concentrate on the platforms that are doing the business; you don't have to kill underperforming accounts entirely, but it pays to prioritise what's working for you.